The Beaches Of Our Youth

 The actor Rupert Everett was on the radio recently, talking about ‘the beaches of his youth’, those places we regress to when we feel a little defeated by life and in need of escape.

 How pleasant it is, he mused, to allow ourselves to daydream about childhood holidays especially when when we are no longer drawn to those things that once seemed so important; which for Rupert included sex, recreational drugs and celebrity 'friendships'.

-As our new reality of Covid and lockdown looks set to continue into the winter and beyond, it may come as no surprise that many people dream about moving to the coast or countryside, either here in the UK or a short flight away, or perhaps somewhere they associate with childhood such as the village or community they grew up in.
+As our new reality of Covid and lockdown looks set to continue into the winter and beyond, it may come as no surprise that many people dream about moving to the coast or countryside, or perhaps somewhere they associate with childhood such as the village or community they grew up in.

 This wistful pang of nostalgia offers a sense of security and comfort and whilst the reality may not be so straightforward, the appeal is strong.
 The word nostalgia comes from a Greek compound consisting of νόστος (nóstos), meaning "homecoming", and a Homeric word ἄλγος (álgos), meaning "pain" or "ache", and was coined in the 17th-century to describe the anxieties displayed by Swiss mercenaries fighting away from home.

-Those same Swiss mercenaries probably dreamt of running away from their small town lives and there is an irony that nostalgia is often associated with a time we could not wait to escape from.
+Those same Swiss mercenaries probably dreamt of running away from their small town lives and there is an irony that nostalgia is often associated with a time or place we could not wait to escape from.

 My nostalgic place can be a pile of old Puffin paperbacks or the 'Good Housekeeping' recipes my mother cooked for me as a child; dishes such as chicken paprika and brown bread ice-cream, which I still rustle up when I need something comforting.
 And then there is Abersoch in North Wales.
 It is somewhere I have not been for more than 30 years, but the memories of it are still vivid and sun-drenched, as every summer seemed to be in the 1970s.